 Clean and Clear Ducts

-If you have children it is important to check the registers and air returns in your home to make sure nothing is covering them.
-It is very easy for something like a chair or some clothing to get pushed on top of a register, which can make your home run inefficiently.
+It is important to check the registers and air returns in your home to make sure nothing is covering them.
+It is very easy for something like a chair or some clothing to get pushed on top of a register.
+This can make your home run inefficiently.

 Speaking of registers, it is always a good idea to keep them as clean as possible.
 When dust builds up on them it can cause airflow blockages.
 You can also seek out a professional to get your entire duct system cleaned, which can also help with allergies and mold issues.